Vahor/jpeg.eth/SCENARIO.md

 - Clear image output
 - Clear db
+- Run init db script (./back/resources/db/setup.sh)
 - Build images
-- Start server
+- Deploy token
+- Go to `https://sepolia.etherscan.io/address/...`
+  - Update baseURI with the ngrok url (add /data/ at the end, ex: https://0fa5-2a01-e0a-1a8-bb90-508c-6f11-7a40-3518.ngrok-free.app/data/)
 - Start ngrok
   - Get url
+- Update env variables
+- Start server
 - Start front app
-  - You can connect and go to the inventory page, you'll see that it's empty
+  - You go to the inventory page, you'll see that it's empty
-- Deploy token
-- Go to `https://sepolia.etherscan.io/address/...`
-  - Update baseURI with the ngrok url
-- Purchase
+- Purchase (min price is 0.0001 ETH)
   - This won't work as the sell is not open
 - use the setOpen function (set to true)
 - Purchase